Also known as white trout.

-- Inside of the mouth is yellow
+- Inside of mouth is yellow

-- 10 to 12 soft rays in anal fin
+- 10-12 soft anal fin rays

-This species is not currently eligible for a state record.
+State Record: This species is not currently eligible for a state record.

 Image Credit: © Diane Rome Peebles